leongxingyu/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how `DeleteCommand#execute()` functions.
 The sequence diagram assumes that PID provided is valid.

 ![DeleteCommandSequenceDiagram](images/DeleteCommandSequence.png)

 ### Find product feature

-The FindCommand class is responsible for finding a new product to the inventory in the StockPal application.
+The FindCommand class is responsible for finding a particular keyword in a product's name in the StockPal application.

+The find product feature is facilitated by `FindCommand` which extends `Command`.

+Finding of keyword of product is done by calling `ProductList#FindKeyword()`.

 The following sequence diagram details how `FindCommand#execute()` functions.
 <img src="images/FindCommandExecuteSequenceDiagram.png" alt="FindCommandExecuteSequenceDiagram.png"/>